cloudflare/cloudflare-docs/content/spectrum/get-started/index.md

 ## Create a Spectrum application using a CNAME record

 To create a Spectrum application using a CNAME record, you will need to create a [CNAME record](https://www.cloudflare.com/learning/dns/dns-records/dns-cname-record/) on your Cloudflare hosted zone that points to your origin's hostname.
 This is required to resolve to your hostname origin.
 Refer to [Create DNS records](https://developers.cloudflare.com/dns/manage-dns-records/how-to/create-dns-records/#create-dns-records), for more information.
-When using a CNAME, note that Cloudflare needs to be authoritative for that zone.
+When using a CNAME as an origin, note that Cloudflare needs to be authoritative for that zone.
 When using the API, the `origin_dns` field takes as input the CNAME record.

 <details>
 <summary>Add your application via Dashboard</summary>